Skip to main content

 • background.type: "module" uses module worker semantics.

-• Classic service worker mode uses import-scripts chunk loading behavior.
+• Classic service worker mode uses importScripts-based chunk loading behavior.

 • Keep the background entry thin and move feature logic into shared modules.

-• Use the background context as the privileged coordinator for messaging, storage access, and browser API orchestration.
+• Use the background context as the central coordinator for messaging, storage access, and browser API calls.

-• Rehydrate durable state from storage instead of assuming a singleton process.
+• Restore durable state from storage instead of assuming the background script stays running permanently.

 • Use alarms, explicit event listeners, and small feature modules instead of one large startup path.